-The Township Board, acting pursuant to the authority at MCL 15.236, designates the Township Clerk as the FOIA Coordinator.
-The FOIA Coordinator is authorized to designate other Township staff to accept and process written requests for the Township's public records and approve denials.
+The Township Board, acting pursuant to the authority at MCL 15.236, designates the Foster Township Clerk as the FOIA Coordinator.
+She is authorized to designate other Township staff to act on her behalf to accept and process written requests for the Township's public records and approve denials.